How to Choose the Right Laptop for Teaching and Online Learning

 • Enough ink cartridges and paper to handle the amount of documents you’re printing

-Be sure to check out NEA’s new resources on lesson planning and remote instruction to put your new equipment to work.
+Be sure to check out NEA’s resources on lesson planning and remote instruction to put your new equipment to work.

 Look for deals on laptops and more